2009 cow head protests: UMNO and Barisan Nasional response

 The press conference which was also recorded by Malaysiakini, was almost as controversial as the protest; opposition politicians came out to denounce the Minister's actions and called for his resignation.

 Embarrassingly for Hishammuddin, the Malaysian Communications and Multimedia Commission (MCMC), the government multimedia agency, sent a letter to Malaysiakini.com appealing for it to take down both videos of the cow head protests and the press conference by the minister.
 This has been interpreted by some as damage control by the government due to Hishammuddin's embarrassing press conference.

 Police response

 Many criticised the response of the police who were seen to just been standing by the side and allowing the protesters to stomp and spit on the head of the cow.
 This can be seen from the video clip of the protest caught by the popular Malaysian news online portal Malaysiakini.

-This is in comparison to the 2007 HINDRAF rally where police brutality were obvious.
-Five thousand members riot police dispatched to the scene used tear gas and water cannon to disperse the crowds.

-Al-Jazeera's coverage of the 2007 HINDRAF rally showed police officers using tear gas to disperse the protesters in spite of the civil nature of the rally and the participants carrying life-size portraits of Queen Elizabeth II and Mahatma Gandhi, to indicate the nonviolent nature of their protest.
-The police arrested 240 people.

 Pakatan Rakyat response

 Rodziah Ismail, who is the Selangor State Assemblywoman for Batu Tiga, which includes Section 23 Shah Alam was directly criticised and insulted by the protesters for not stopping the relocation of the temple.
 She is also the Welfare, Women's Affairs, Science, Technology and Innovation Committee Chairman in the Selangor State Executive Council which oversaw the relocation of the temple.
 Rodziah expressed her opinion that the relocation of the temple was guaranteed by freedom of religion and advised the protesters to respect other's beliefs and religions.

 The Selangor Pakatan Rakyat state government organised a townhall meeting following the incident but was forced to end it abruptly due to the meeting being hijacked by protesters believed to be from UMNO and became rowdy.
 Mentri Besar Tan Sri Khalid Ibrahim was forced to temporarily shelve the relocation of the 150-year-old Sri Mahamriamman temple following the failed town hall meeting.

 The Selangor state government has announced on 19 October 2010 to be proceeding with the relocation of the Sri Mahamariamman Temple from Section 19 Shah Alam to Section 23.